waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 ![bluerov2-end-cap-remove](../../img/bluerov2-end-cap-remove-1024x576.jpg)

-### Install Locator-A1 penetrator
+#### Install Locator-A1 penetrator

 To install Locator-A1 into the end cap, you will need the following parts and tools:

-* Locator-A1 with pre-installed cable penetrator
+* Locator-A1 with installed [cable penetrator](https://bluerobotics.com/product-category/cables-connectors/penetrators/) (if the locator was purchased [directly from Blue Robotics](https://bluerov-solutions.com/produkt/water-linked-locator-a1/), the penetrator may have been pre-installed)
 * Penetrator Nut (Black)
 * Penetrator O-ring
 * Silicone Grease – 10g Tube